 Were there any months you skated less then others?

 In January and February I skated less because it rained a lot.

 How many days this year did you NOT skate?

 How do you handle cold weather skating?
 What gear do you wear when the temperature dips?

 The winter in my area is fortunately not so cold, max 0 degrees Celsius (32 Fahrenheit).
-Then I wear long frostbreaker pants, with training pants over hem, a frostbreaker sweatshirt and over it my community shirt, knee pads, elbow pads, gloves, headscarf and helmets.
+Then I wear long frost breaker pants, with training pants over hem, a frost breaker sweatshirt, my community shirt, knee pads, elbow pads, gloves, headscarf, and helmets.

 What moments were your proudest achievements in your skating in 2018?